-Nevertheless..
+Nevertheless.

 Jillian Beckley is having one of those days.
 You know the kind, when "you need to take one more tequila shot and splash some water on your face."
 She's just lost her reporting job and is badly in need of an idea to land her a new one.
-Then she learns of Nevertheless female mayor.
-So, what if someone were able to infiltrate the club, discover their secrets, and infiltrate the club, discover their secrets, and then write an expose?
+Then she learns of Nevertheles Laura Hankin's new book, "A Special Plac for Women," focuses on a fictional club for wealthy women in New York City.
+"An unholy elitist union of corporate interest and pseudoscience," Neverthe-less is suspected of being behind both the election and the eventual downfall of the Big Apple's first female mayor.
+So, what if someone were able to and the eventual cowntail of the Big Apples a in female mayor.
+So, what if someone were able infiltrate the club, discover their secrets, and then write an expose?
 "An undercover opera-tion would be very difficult," her editor points out when Jillian pitches the idea to him.
-"I eat difficult for beadfast," she swaggers.
-Jillian's mission would not only secure her
+"I eat difficult for breakfast," she swaggers.
+Jillian's mission would not only secure her Jillian's mission would not only secure her some gainful employment, but it would also keep a promise she made to her dying mother, who as a big fan of the former mayor, to find out the truth about what happened.
+Of course, being a "pen-is-mightier-than-the-sword war-rior" is easier said than done.
+The further she gets into the inner circle of Nevertheless, the more Jillian wrestles with questions about influ-ence and power, wondering whether her mother "would be proud of what I was doing and who I had become to do it."